 The next key feature to look for is high-quality components.
 Most often this is in the form of fuji guides and reel seats.
-Fuji guides use specially harden inserts which makes them extremely durable and the guide frames are strong and rigid meaning they are unlikely to bend out of sharp.
-Fuji’s are not the only high-quality guides available, but they are by the most well known and are found on the majority of high end rods.
+Fuji uses specially harden inserts in their guides, which makes them extremely durable and the guide frames are strong and rigid meaning they are unlikely to bend out of sharp.
+Fuji’s are not the only high-quality guides available, but they are by far the most well known and are found on the majority of high end rods.

 3. High modular graphite blanks

 Most telescopic rods use low modular graphite blanks, or even fibreglass blends.
-This does make for a more durable, but an extremely soft rod.
-Some manufacturers are now using much better quality blanks in their telescopic rods which gives them much improved rigidity.
+This makes for a more durable, but an extremely soft rod.
+Some manufacturers are now using much better quality blanks in their telescopic rods which gives them much improved rigidity and sensitivity.

 Advantages of telescopic rod